Old Sessions picoCTF 2026 Solution

 bash

 The vulnerable endpoint is /sessions.
-Instead of restricting it to the current user, it returns every active session row in the database:
+Instead of restricting it to the current user, it dumps every session stored in the Redis backend, one per numbered line.
+Each line is a key name (session:<id>) followed by the decoded session payload:

 Learn more